Need help with your unruly locks?

-They contain higher then usual amounts of detergents to help thoroughly cleanse the hair, which gives them more lather.
+They contain higher than usual amounts of detergents, to help thoroughly cleanse the hair, which gives them more lather.

-We need to keep these natural oils in our hair, they have a protective role and make the hair shaft more flexible and waterproof, so make sure the formula is as natural as possible and free from damaging sulphates!
+We need to keep these natural oils in our hair, they have a protective role and make the hair shaft more flexible and waterproof, so try to ensure the formula you use is as natural as possible, and free from damaging sulphates.